 PayPal uses SQL to manage and analyze data.
 So, SQL questions often appear in interviews for data-related jobs like data analysts, data scientists, and data engineers.
 Here are a few SQL questions from PayPal interviews:

-You have a transactions table with details like user_id and transaction date.
+and transaction date.
 Your task is to create a new table that shows the third purchase for each user.

-There are two tables: swipes with a boolean column is_right_swipe and variants with AB test data.
+with AB test data.
 Write a SQL query to find the average right swipes for users who swiped at least 10 times.
 Compare their first 10, 50, and 100 swipes.

-3. Write a SQL query to get the total amount spent on each item by users who registered in 2022.
+table with purchase history.
+Write a query to find the total amount spent on each item by users who registered in 2022.

 To continue practicing SQL interview questions, try the SQL learning path and the full list of SQL questions and solutions in our interview questions database.